55+ Ice Breaker Questions for Work (Virtual Meetings, Events, More)

 - If you woke up tomorrow as an animal, which animal would you want it to be and why?

-Mental Ice Breaker Questions
+Best Mental Ice Breaker Questions

 Below are examples of mental ice breaker questions.
 While you aren’t looking for the candidate to answer the question correctly.
 You should be looking for them to explain their thought process behind the mental question.
+These fun ice breaker questions are great for those who are being tested at work (in an interview or during a promotion).

 - How would you escape from prison?